Hurricanes Katrina and Irene were deadly and costly. But scientists say we may see even stronger storms as the world heats up.

 That’s James Elsner of Florida State University.
 He says that although hurricanes could grow more severe, climate change won’t necessarily bring more of them.

 ELSNER: “The sky is not falling with regards to these storms.
-We’re not going to see some kind of nightmare scenario where storms are just going to start attacking the coast.”Hurricanes gain and lose wind speed based on ocean water temps.
-Click To Tweet
+We’re not going to see some kind of nightmare scenario where storms are just going to start attacking the coast.””Hurricanes Click To Tweet

 But just one storm can cause extreme devastation to coastal towns and cities.
 And as the world warms, we’re setting the stage for severe hurricanes that could do even more damage than what we’ve seen before.